orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*You can of course reprogram a rock to do something interesting.
-But how would you know that it does something interesting?*
+*You can of course make a rock interesting by reprogramming it.
+But how would you know that it does something interesting?
+After all, it's just a rock.*
 ***[], []***
 ***, 2XXX***